 Certainly, I love easy recipes.
 I’m not above using a jar of pasta sauce!

-However, you just can’t beat the depth of flavor achieved when using a variety of quality ingredients like these!
+However, you just can’t beat the depth of flavor achieved when using my special combination of delicious ingredients.

 Time needed: 45 minutes.